Effective Date: September 22, 2022

 - GCP Canada

-Reltio Cloud Platform servers, network infrastructure and software are located in these AWS and GCP data centers.
-Reltio’s primary Cloud Platform is located within AWS US East (Virginia) and GCP Central (Iowa) data centers..
+Reltio Connected Data Platform servers, network infrastructure and software are located in these AWS and GCP data centers.
+Reltio’s primary cloud platform is located within AWS US East (Virginia) and GCP Central (Iowa) data centers..
 The Platform distributes its application and database nodes across multiple AWS and GCP zones enabling application resilience and scalability.
 Reltio benefits from AWS and GCP experience operating and securing physical data centers and securing the hosting vendor Cloud.

 AWS and GCP both maintain physical security measures designed to provide physical data security and formal physical access procedures.